djcloudking/terraform-projects/21_Troubleshoot Terraform/learn-terraform-troubleshooting/README.md

-# Learn Terraform Troubleshooting
+# Troubleshooting Terraform

-This is a companion repository for the [Learn Terraform Troubleshooting](https://developer.hashicorp.com/terraform/tutorials/configuration-language/troubleshooting-workflow) tutorial.
-Follow along to learn more about configuration language troubleshooting.
+### Debugging Steps

+1. Format the configuration file

+2. Fix a variable interpolation issue

+3. Validate the configuration

+4. Resolve a cycle dependency error

+5. Fix a for_each loop issue

+6. Adjust outputs to return all values

+7. Apply the corrected configuration

+Find the full tutorial here: [Troubleshooting Terraform ](https://d) tutorial.